Interaction-induced chiral-transport inversion

 This Hamiltonian represents a flux ladder with a constant flux $\phi^{(2)}=2\phi$.
 When $\phi^{(2)}>\pi$, the chiral transport of the particle pairs reverses its direction, consistent with the physical picture above.

-Finally, we illustrate in Figs.~\ref{fig:Fig_ED_DMRG}(h) and (i) the wave-function evolution of particle pairs.
+Finally, we illustrate in Figs.~\ref{fig:Fig_ED_DMRG}(h) and (i) the numerically simulated wave-function evolution of particle pairs.
 In the noninteracting case, no discernible chirality is present.
 Under intermediate interactions, the particle-pair distribution exhibits chirality opposite to that of the single-particle chiral transport in the noninteracting case.
-This provides further evidence that the IIICT phenomenon in the two-particle case is associated with not only the interaction-induced occupation of scattering bands, but also with the transport of two-particle bound states.
+This provides further evidence that the IICTI phenomenon in the two-particle case is associated with not only the interaction-induced occupation of scattering bands, but also with the transport of two-particle bound states.
 It is reminiscent of the transport induced by bound states in a flux lattice exhibiting the Aharonov-Bohm caging effect~\cite{vidal2000interaction, vidal2001disorder}.

-{\it Discussions.---} We have uncovered the interaction-induced reversion of chiral transport in a bosonic square ladder.
-For the transport of a BEC, our analysis based on the state projection indicates this phenomenon is associated with the interaction-induced dynamics inversion of occupation of energy bands with opposite chirality.
-For the case with two particles, we find that the inversion can be attributed not only to the inversion of band projection, but also to the transport of two-body bound states.
-Our discovery reveals that local interactions not only have the capability to reverse the chiral current of the ground state~\cite{grechner2015spontaneous, kolley2015strongly, uchino2016analytical, greschner2016symmetry}, but, under a distinct mechanism, can also invert the chiral dynamics of localized initial states.
-While the dynamics investigated in this work are readily accessible in cold-atom laboratories, our results highlight the key role of quantum correlations in quantum transport.